 If you are covered by statutory health insurance you will receive maternity benefit based on your average earnings from employment in the last three months that you received full pay.
 The maximum amount you can receive is 13 euros per day.
 This is then “topped up” by your employer (see below).

 Maternity benefit from Federal Insurance Office

-If you are an employee but not a member of a statutory health insurance scheme (i.e. if you have private health insurance or are co-insured as a family member of another statutory health insurance policy holder), you may be entitled to receive maternity benefit from the Federal Insurance Office, up to 210 euros per month.
+If you are an employee but not a member of a statutory health insurance scheme (i.e. if you have private health insurance or are co-insured as a family member of another statutory health insurance policy holder), you may be entitled to receive maternity benefit from the Federal Insurance Office, in a lump sum of up to 210 euros.

 Employer’s maternity benefit top-up payment (Arbeitgeberzuschuss)